 Dark-blue awnings make the building recognizable from a distance.
 A dark-blue canopy cantilevers from the building to the sidewalk to shelter residents from wet weather.

 1100 North Dearborn tower has a mix of mostly studio and one-bedroom apartments, with a few two-bedrooms.
 Floor plans are available online.
-In late-January 2014 rents ranged from $1,200 to $2,300 per month.

 The apartments were renovated some years ago and have 9-foot ceilings, crown moldings and hardwood parquet floors.
 Some of the units have built-in bookcases.

 Apartments typically have small kitchens with gas ranges and an adjacent dining area.

 Closet space varies from marginal to good.
 The apartments have radiator heat and window air-conditioning units.

 Views.
 Some of the higher-floor apartments have decent skyline views, but most of the units have very limited views.